Diwali Article: Message & True Significance

 Note: There is more than one meaning to the rituals and beliefs connected with Deepawali festival.
 And we will cover all those aspects and explain the spiritual meaning behind them.
 Read this article till the end.

 The image of light holds a very deep meaning in many faiths.
 It is the symbol of the image of God and also the image of one’s true identity- the spirit or the soul.
 Just as the sea of lights guided Rama back to his kingdom, so too do we have the ability to walk towards the ultimate light- that of God through following a spiritual path of self-discovery.

 What does a Diya represent?

-A diya is lighted up in all houses.
-It is a symbol of soul's diya (light or consciousness) being lighted up in the presence of the supreme soul.
+A Diya is lit up in all houses.
+It is a symbol of the soul's Diya (light or consciousness) being lighted up in the presence of the supreme soul.
 Diya also translates into 'given' or 'donated'.
 Diya would mean: "I give all my weaknesses to God", and in return, we do receive his pure energies.
 With his powers, we can transform ourselves.
 This festival also reminds us "To Give" whatever we have in excess.
-This is the way of living in which we not only provide for others who are in need, but also bring benefit our own self by doing such good deeds.
+This is the way of living in which we not only provide for others who are in need but also bring benefit ourselves self by doing such good deeds.

 Watch this video ➜

 Significance of Diya ~ Diwali message by BK Shivani